Enchanted-Games/enchanteds-mod-template/README.md

 Multi-version, multi-loader mod template for Minecraft using Stonecutter, Fabric Loom, and ModDevGradle.

-This template is set up for Minecraft 1.21.11 (fabric & neoforge) and 26.1-snapshot-1 (fabric) by default.
+This template is set up for Minecraft 1.21.11, 26.1, and 26.2 (fabric & neoforge) by default.

 This template was primarily made with my specific needs in mind, however you are free to expand upon and use this as a base for your own mods